|Responsible Unit:||Vice Provost for Academic Affairs|

 If the instructor plans to make use of sanctions for disruptions, they should make this known in advance by publishing the details about the sanctions in the course syllabus.
 If the problem arises and the syllabus does not contain such information, the instructor may publish restrictions at any time by providing written notice to all students in the class.
 However, no penalties should be applied for actions taken before the publication of the written notice to the students.
 NOTE: An exception to this would be charges of academic dishonesty, invasion of privacy, or violation of intellectual property rights, and other College policies or laws because all students have an obligation to abide by the law and published College policies regardless of prior written or verbal notification.

 Sanctions for minor disruptions with cell phones, laptops, or other electronic devices will usually not include course grade penalties.
 However, if a student is asked to leave class due to additional infractions of the instructor's restrictions (following a personal warning), the instructor is not obligated to allow make up of examinations/quizzes or other graded assignments missed during the session in which the student was not in class.

 Electronic devices in non-classroom facilities

-Directors or coordinators in charge of non- classroom facilities such as computer labs, the Student Learning Center, the Student Health Center, the Drake Memorial Library and others may make rules concerning appropriate use of mobile phones, cameras, and other electronic devices in their facilities.
+Directors or coordinators in charge of non-classroom facilities, such as computer labs, the Academic Success Center, the Hazen Center for Integrated Care, the Drake Memorial Library and others, may make rules concerning appropriate use of electronic devices in their facilities.
 Students who do not adhere to those rules may be asked to leave the facility, or be charged as described previously.

 Appeals related to a course instructor's or facility director's restrictions on communications and use of electronic devices should be addressed to the department chairperson or staff member's supervisor.